Pin me & save for later!

 (Note: As this was my second time sailing on the Disney Dream ship, I’m not going to review the ship and its offerings as I’ve already done that.
 You can access those posts by clicking here, here, here, and here.
 Rather, this post will focus on the unique offerings found on the Very Merrytime Cruises.

-One of the reasons I ended up going on a second Disney Cruise this year was to see the ship all decked out in its Christmas finery.
+One of the reasons I ended up going on a second Disney Cruise in 2015 was to see the ship all decked out in its Christmas finery.
 Don’t get me wrong, Disney Cruise ships are always gorgeous no matter the time of year, but pictures I had seen online of the ships during the Christmas holidays really made me want to experience it in person.
-And so that’s how D and I, along with my parents, ended up on the Disney Dream for a three night cruise to the Bahamas last month.
+And so that’s how D and I, along with my parents, ended up on the Disney Dream for a three night cruise to the Bahamas in mid-November.

 Although I’ve not explored every public area on the ship, most public spaces on board the Dream featured some decor.
 Obviously, the atrium area (the prettiest part of the ship in my opinion) was decked out the most.
 The main Christmas tree is here, along with an adorable (and life size) gingerbread house which featured some Disney favorites watching TV on the inside.